cbapi: Carbon Black API for Python¶

-- The new cbapi now provides a robust interface to the CB Response Live Response capability.
+- The new CBAPI now provides a robust interface to the Carbon Black EDR Live Response capability.
 Easily create Live Response sessions, initiate commands on remote hosts, and pull down data as necessary to make your Incident Response process much more efficient and automated.

-- We now support CB Response, Protection and Defense users in the same API layer.
-Even better, the object model is the same for both; if you know one API you can easily transition to the other. cbapi hides all the differences between the three REST APIs behind a single, consistent Python-like interface.
+- CBAPI supports Carbon Black EDR, Carbon Black App Control, and Carbon Black Cloud Endpoint Standard customers from a single API layer.
+Even better, the object model is the same for all three, and if you know one API, you can easily transition to another.
+CBAPI manages the differences among the three REST APIs behind a single, consistent Python-like interface.

 - Enhanced Performance

-- cbapi now provides a built in caching layer to reduce the query load on the Carbon Black server.
-This is especially useful when taking advantage of cbapi’s new “joining” features.
-You can transparently access, for example, the binary associated with a given process in CB Response.
+- CBAPI now provides a built in caching layer to reduce the query load on the Carbon Black server.
+This is especially useful when taking advantage of CBAPI’s new “joining” features.
+You can transparently access, for example, the binary associated with a given process in Carbon Black EDR.
 Since many processes may be associated with the same binary, it does not make sense to repeatedly request the same binary information from the server over and over again.
-Therefore cbapi now caches this information to avoid unnecessary requests.
+Therefore CBAPI now caches this information to avoid unnecessary requests.

 - Reduce Complexity

-- cbapi now provides a friendly - dare I say “fun” - interface to the data.
+- CBAPI provides a friendly interface for accessing Carbon Black data.
 This greatly improves developer productivity and lowers the bar to entry.